CUNY Interns Gain Valuable Experience During Fort Hamilton Summer Internship

-Interns from the City University of New York pose with their U.S. Army certificates of appreciation, presented by Fort Hamilton garrison command staff and Morale, Welfare and Recreation representatives, at the conclusion of their internship in August.
-Three interns from CUNY completed a six-week summer internship program at the U.S. Army Garrison Fort Hamilton from early July to mid-August 2023.
-(U.S. Army photo by Mark Getman, Fort Hamilton Public Affairs)
+Three interns from the City University of New York (CUNY) recently completed a six-week summer internship program at the U.S. Army Garrison Fort Hamilton.
+The program ran from early July to mid-August 2023.

+At the outset, Col. Brian A. Jacobs, garrison commander, and other command staff provided the interns with orientation briefings.

+The interns gained practical experience in their placements and contributed to vital staff tasks.
+Damani Duke was assigned to the Plans Analysis and Integration Office.
+Minha Wasim and Mohamed Zubar worked in the Family and Morale, Welfare and Recreation Directorate.

 |Date Taken: